Are you looking for meditation tips that are easy to follow and practical techniques that you can actually use in daily life?

 5. Walking Meditation

-For those who find stillness difficult, this form transforms slow, mindful movement into a calming meditation.
+For those who find stillness challenging, this practice turns slow, mindful walking into a calming form of meditation.

 A simple and common way it is done: